 A common competitive strategy is to look at what others are doing, take the parts you like, discard what you don’t, and fashion your own approach.
 However, doing this with recruiting isn’t going to help you stand out, and it isn’t honest.
-Keep in mind, job seekers are often lied to; 36% of hiring managers lie to recruits either during interviews, on job postings, or on offer letters.
-While having an idea of who you are competing with and what remuneration and benefits they offer is worthwhile, you should have a discussion within your team about what they need out of the role you’re hiring for, and set wages and benefits to align with the job responsibilities as much as possible.
+Keep in mind, that job seekers are often lied to; 36% of hiring managers lie to recruits either during interviews, on job postings, or in offer letters.
+While having an idea of who you are competing with and what remuneration and benefits they offer is worthwhile, you should have a discussion within your current team about what they need out of the role you’re hiring for, and set wages and benefits to align with the job responsibilities as much as possible.

 Be upfront about the bad and the good

 While job interviews are primarily about learning about the candidate, they can, along with job postings, be a great time to share information about the role and your organization.
 Being as upfront as possible about things like salary, schedule, and benefits, as well as more nuanced topics like organizational culture and long-term goals will not only help the candidate make a good choice but it will encourage them to be honest as well.
 If you are backfilling a role or you’ve had trouble finding the right fit, say that.
-If you know your salary is lower than what is normally on offer, you should be clear about that.
+If you know your salary is lower than what other organizations may be offering, you should be clear about that.

 We’ve been there before.
 We can help you recruit a great team

-501(c) Services is driven by many of the same values you have — our team of career-long nonprofit experts are deeply familiar with the challenges inherent to nonprofit recruiting and retention.
-Our team can help you identify new opportunities and resources to help you hire more effectively and build a lasting team, all while giving recruits honest and upfront information about your organization.
+501(c) Services is driven by many of the same values you have — our team of career-long nonprofit HR experts are deeply familiar with the challenges inherent to nonprofit recruiting and retention.
+Our team can help you identify new opportunities and resources to help you hire more effectively and build a lasting team.
 If you’d like to learn more about how our services can help you, please get in touch.

 501(c) Services has more than 40 years of experience helping nonprofits with unemployment outsourcing, reimbursing, and HR services.
 Two of our most popular programs are the 501(c) Agencies Trust and 501(c) HR Services.
 We understand the importance of compliance and accuracy, and we are committed to providing our clients with customized plans that fit their needs.